nanego/my-dcim/README.md

-Demenagement
+My DCIM
 ================

-This Rails app is just a quickly build prototype.
+This Ruby On Rails app is a tool build to effectively manage data center infrastructures.